dami-akinbi/firstProject/README.md

 I had to watch a YouTube playlist on "Git and GitHub" on "The Net Ninja" channel to be able to do this.

-The file may not work properly since but it works 'well' on my local computer.
+The project may not work properly since but it works 'well' on my local computer.

 Thank you :)